What is Fish Oil

 How to Choose the Best Fish Oil Supplement

-If you choose to give your dog a fish oil supplement, there are several things you should do in order to ensure its quality.
+If you choose to give your dog a fish oil supplement, there are several things you should do to ensure its quality.

 Types of Fish Oil

-Before we begin, it is important for dog owners to know that there are three types of fish oil that are currently on the market.
+Before we begin, dog owners should first know that three types of fish oil are currently on the market.

 Natural Triglyceride Oil

 Natural triglyceride oil is the most natural and easiest for the body to absorb.
-With that being said, since the oil isn’t purified, it may contain contaminants, such as PCBs.
+However, it is not purified and may contain contaminants, such as polychlorinated biphenyls (PCB).

 Ethyl Ester Oil